niteshkumartiwari/B-Plus-Tree/README.md

 here is the complete algorithm for [reference](http://www.cburch.com/cs/340/reading/btree/index.html?fbclid=IwAR0QFRcpIVL19PdMtZU0-wG18f-rwGS4lNvzpEAsdaZCL7BrNRBuFffiPJ0)

 Descend to the leaf node where leaf fits :
 a.
-If the node has empty space, insert the key/reference pair into the node.
+If the node has empty space, insert the key/reference pair into the node and We are DONE!
 b.
 If the node is already full, split it into two nodes, distributing the keys evenly.
 	i.
 If the node is leaf,take the copy of minimum in the second node and repeat this algorithm to insert it in parent node.